alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 ### Proposal updates
 - Mozilla AI Working Group (30 June): submitted
 - Code for All Summit: submitted 8 july - accepted!
-- UNESCO open call: submitted
-- WritetheDocs: translation team accepted!
+- WritetheDocs: translation team accepted! :tada:
-- OpenUK: 31 july (nominations are still open! einstein & athena award as a base)
+- OpenUK: 31 july (nominations are still open! einstein & athena award as a base): Submitted!
-- UNESCO call for open science best practices (15 July)
+- UNESCO call for open science best practices (15 July): Submitted!
-- Big Team Science (18 July): submitted
+- Big Team Science (18 July): Submitted!
 - Connections workshop: saw that timelines are changed

+MS: super helpful lists!
+Thanks for keeping track of these.

 ### Next week
 - Mostly catching up on things this week - saving the most urgent for now, and the rest for next week
 - Possible people to invite in the future: SciVision, AutSpaces, Team Shrub
 - Upcoming projects: Residents within the Turing Way (may have to be UK based), UX & Ethnographer roles, Lessons learned within the Turing Way community

+MS: Do you think we can get a newsletter draft together this week for July/Aug?
+I am a bit shhort on time, but happy to have a look at the draft.

 ### Ideas corner
 - had lots over the course of the past few weeks!